Due to current circumstances, the lecture will not be held in the usual way.

 It is complemented by the course Virtual Reality in the winter term.

 During this course students will gain practical experience with VR-devices and applications, like the ones depicted on the right.

 Recommended prerequisites: english reading skills (obviously) Computergraphics course interest in real-time graphics, virtual reality methods and hardware

+Additional information: In addition to the written exam, student will implement a simple (or even complicated, if you want) VR-application.
 Teamwork is possible and will be encouraged.
 Students can implement their work at home, but due to the hardware-dependent nature at least part of the development has to be performed at the VRVis research center.